September 16-December 6, 2024

 (for students with no or little basic grammar knowledge in Japanese, meets twice a week)

-This fast-track course covers Levels 1 & 2 in one semester, and is designed to introduce elementary Japanese.
+This fast-track course covers Levels 1 and 2 in one semester, and is designed to introduce elementary Japanese.
 See Level 1 and Level 2 for descriptions of each level.
 Hiragana, katakana and some introductory kanji will be introduced.

 Required Textbook: Genki I, 3rd Edition (Ch.
 1-5)